 A successful podcast begins with brilliant podcast ideas that resonate with your audience.
 Here are some fundamental building blocks:

-- Passion and Expertise: Choose a subject you can talk about for hours.
+- Passion and Expertise: Choose a subject you can talk about for hours (or even years, as mentioned above).
 Your genuine passion translates into a more engaging listening experience.

 - Audience Interest: Verify that there is at least a minimal level of interest from your potential listeners.
 Engage with your target community early on to validate your ideas.
-There are many ways for validating your audience interest.
 Here are a couple of examples:

 - Reddit AMA sessions